A New Philosophy of Academic Ranking: Rethinking College and University Rankings from the Ground Up

 “Multicriteria Optimization” is a mouthful, and might seem an unlikely villain in our story, but the abuse of this concept lies at the heart of why existing college and university rankings are problematic.

 What is multicriteria optimization?
 Let’s start with optimization.
 Optimization is about looking at items with numerical scores and sorting them to find the items with the highest scores.
-Ranking thus becomes a form of optimization, with things ranking higher, the higher their score.
-Where things get tricky is when the optimization needs to be done across multiple criteria -- hence muticriteria optimization.
+Ranking thus becomes a form of optimization, with things ranking higher to the degree that they score higher.
+Where things get tricky is when the optimization needs to be done across multiple criteria — hence muticriteria optimization.

 While a unicriterion approach to ranking schools is conceptually straightforward, its rankings tend to be bland and generate little excitement.
 That’s understandable.
 Imagine a big academic ranking company touting its latest list of “best colleges” by focusing entirely on average performance of incoming students on the ACT or SAT.
 How interesting is that?